galaxyproteomics/tools-galaxyp/tools/openms/readme.md

  * Additionally cause of lacking dependencies, the following adapters have been removed in `SKIP_TOOLS_FILES.txt` as well:
     * OMSSAAdapter
     * MyrimatchAdapter

+ * Additionally cause of a problematic parameter (-model_directory), the following adapter has been removed:
+    * PepNovoAdapter

 Licence (MIT)